mongodb/leafygreen-ui/packages/tooltip/README.md

 **Default:** `() => true`

-Determines if the `Tooltip` should close when the backdrop or Escape keys are clicked.
-Defaults to true.
+Callback to determine whether or not `Tooltip` should close when user tries to close it.

 ### align